codingmonkey2077/nats/README.md

 # SeqModels

-This repository contains the codes of the submission "Neural Attention Search".
+This repository contains the code for the submission "Neural Attention Search".

 To train a new nats model, please run the following commands:
 ```